Yucca Peak (5,000 to 7,180 ft)

 Overview

 This is a moderately strenuous off-trail hike to the top of a limestone mountain with many little limestone cliffs to climb or otherwise get around.
-Except for little details, the route is straightforward: from the road, the route runs east across washes to the base of the mountain, the follows the eastern and southern ridges to the summit.
+Except for little details, the route is straightforward: from the road, the route runs east across washes to the base of the mountain, the follows the eastern and southern ridges to the summit (7,180 ft).
 The route is fairly short, only about 2 miles, so it makes for a nice desert hike during the short days of winter.
-Be sure to hike down the way you got up.
+Be sure to hike down the way you got up to avoid getting tangled up in dangerous cliffs.

 Link to a map.

-For general information on camping, regulations, other issues, and the natural history of the Wildlife Refuge, see the Desert National Wildlife Range -- Area Overview page.
+For general information on camping, regulations, other issues, and the natural history of the Wildlife Refuge, see the Desert National Wildlife Refuge -- Area Overview page.

 yucca peak